"supporting and encouraging high quality economic, financial and business journalism"

 The Harold Wincott memorial lecture

 The Harold Wincott memorial lecture 2014The 2014 Harold Wincott memorial lecture was given by Professor Sir Paul Collier, Professor of Economics and Public Policy at the Blavatnik School of Government, Oxford, on Wednesday, 8 October, 2014 at Local Government House, London SW1.
 The title of his lecture was: "Africa: New Opportunities, Old Impediments".
-Here is the text of the lecture.
+Richard Dowden, Director of The Royal African Society, gave a response.
+For full texts of the lecture and the response,click here

 The 2013 lecture was given by Martin Wolf, Chief Economics Commentator of the Financial Times.
 To see the full text of his lecture, click here.